FusionAuth developer image

 The user is now authenticated.
 Your application has user data, pre-existing state if provided, and a JWT which can be used to represent the user to other resources.
 If you want to send the JWT to a client as a cookie, you can now do so.

 JWTs are typically passed to other systems like an API server to enable access to protected resources (more about JWTs).
-If you are using passwordless authentication and are not using the JWT, you can turn off its generation.
+If you are using magic link authentication and are not using the JWT, you can turn off its generation.
 Creating and signing the JWT requires server resources; turning JWT generation off will improve performance.

 To do so, set the noJWT parameter to true when you call the complete API endpoint.